 - There is no “convincing” if determinism is true.
 There are merely sequences of events.
 You move that way.
 I move this way.
 You feel X. I feel Y. There is no real conscious human there to convince in the first place.
 And there is no “you” doing any convincing, nor can you convince a bunch of circuits.
 There is neither covincer, nor convincee.

-- You wrote: “When the robot makes a “choice” to veer left to follow the line, it has done nothing but reference its programming and equations and variables to their inevitable conclusions.”
+- RP wrote: “When the robot makes a “choice” to veer left to follow the line, it has done nothing but reference its programming and equations and variables to their inevitable conclusions.”

-- Just face the consequences of your own line of reasoning.
-Please?
-Just for once?
+- RP needs to face the consequences of his own line of reasoning.

 I’ve never heard that before – that we cannot have preferences if true.